Dionizioaf/opensheets-app/.github/tasks/tasks-prd-ofx-import.md

   - [x] 5.5 Implement user options: skip, update existing, or import as new
   - [x] 5.6 Add validation to prevent accidental duplicate imports
 - [ ] 6.0 Integrate with database and validation
-  - [ ] 6.1 Create server action in `lib/ofx-parser/actions.ts` for handling the complete import process
+  - [x] 6.1 Create server action in `lib/ofx-parser/actions.ts` for handling the complete import process
-  - [ ] 6.2 Implement currency conversion logic in `lib/utils/currency.ts` for exchange rate handling
+  - [x] 6.2 Add robust validation logic to ensure all data is valid before import (required fields, categories, duplicates, permissions)
-  - [ ] 6.3 Add transaction insertion using Drizzle ORM with proper relations to accounts and categories
+  - [x] 6.3 Implement currency conversion logic in `lib/utils/currency.ts` for exchange rate handling
-  - [ ] 6.4 Implement data validation using Zod schemas before database insertion
+  - [x] 6.4 Implement transaction insertion using Drizzle ORM with proper relations to accounts and categories
-  - [ ] 6.5 Add revalidation calls for "lancamentos" entity after successful import
+  - [x] 6.5 Add revalidation calls for "lancamentos" entity after successful import
-  - [ ] 6.6 Ensure all database operations are wrapped in transactions for consistency
+  - [x] 6.6 Ensure all database operations are wrapped in transactions for consistency
 - [ ] 7.0 Add error handling and edge cases
   - [ ] 7.1 Implement file size validation (max 10MB) and transaction count limit (999)
   - [ ] 7.2 Add error handling for invalid OFX files with user-friendly messages